ishubin/schemio/README.md

 Features of Schemio:

-- Building of simple diagrams
+- Creating interactive diagrams
-- Documenting items in your diagrams
+- Documenting individual items in your diagrams
-- Connect diagrams.
+- Linking diagrams.
 You can add links to other diagrams or to external documents
 - Component based diagrams: you can load diagrams dynamically inside of each other.
 This allows you to manage your digrams better and lets the user discover more and more while staying in original document
-- Frame animation editor: it is possible to setup animations.
+- Frame animation editor: t is possible to use frame based animations for any property.
+- Draw free-form shapes
-- Relative transformations: you can attach items to other items in your diagrams
+- Relative transformations: you can attach items to other items in your diagrams and tweak rotation, pivot point and scale
 - Behavior editor: you can assign event handlers to any item (events like: init, click, mouse in, mouse out)
 - Various animation functions: you can have smooth transitions like fade in or fade out, move items, render particle effect etc.
 - Export entire diagram or only selected objects as SVG
 - Generate static version of all of your diagrams so that you can host it anywhere, even on GitHub pages

 License
 ---------